 Google specifically states that individual users are responsible for determining whether their business needs to maintain HIPAA compliance, and adds that any customers who have not entered into a BAA shouldn’t share PHI via any Google services.

 However, Google can support HIPAA compliance for those Google App customers who are willing to sign a HIPAA Business Associate Agreement (BAA) with Google.
-The BAA ensures certain measures to protect data stored on Google’s servers, but it does not come with email encryption built in.
-For that, you would need to purchase a separate email encryption service such as Google Apps Message Encryption (GAME), at additional cost.
+The BAA ensures certain measures to protect data stored on Google’s servers, but it does not include end-to-end email encryption.

 Fortunately, there are other options.